al-hernandez/Data-Science/README.md

 # Dataset
 ### **Source:**
-This dataset was obtained from *DrivenData*, an organization that works to engage data scientists with social challenges.
+Two datasets were obtained from *DrivenData*, an organization that works to engage data scientists with social challenges.
 ### **Description:**
-The first dataset contains 59,400 entries and 40 attributes, including a water pump’s funder, installer, subvillage, year of construction, and water quality.
-The second dataset matches each pump with an ID, and classifies each pump as either functional, functional but needs repair, and non functional.
+The first dataset, *WaterPumpObservations.csv*, contains 59,400 entries and 40 attributes, including a water pump’s funder, installer, subvillage, year of construction, and water quality.
+The second dataset, *WaterPumps.csv* matches each pump with an ID, and classifies each pump as either functional, functional but needs repair, and non functional.

 # Data Cleaning
 ### **Overview:**